MoonlightCapital/MoonlightBot-docs/moderation-commands/infractions.md

 ## search

-View a list of infractions that fit the parameters, such as the moderator who executed them
+View a list of infractions that fit the criteria, such as the moderator who executed them

 ```text
 /infractions search [target] [moderator] [type] [before] [after]